bigscience-workshop/data_tooling/cc_pseudo_crawl/README.md

     FROM tmp
     WHERE row = 1
   ```
-8. Run `python 3 preprocess_dataset.sh ${NUM_SHARDS}` The script will download warc files.
+8. Run `download_warc.py` The script will download warc files.
+We provide two helpers: a bash script and a slurm script for easy use

+10. Run `preprocess_dataset.py`.
+This will help populate specific columns such as `outgoing_links`, `depth` ...

-9. Send files in a bucket somewhere.
+9. Send dataset in a bucket somewhere.